Pearson-Higher-Ed/design/c/buttons/v2.1.0-beta.5/index.md

   - version: 2.1.0-beta.5
     changes: |
       - UPDATED: Cleaned up documentation, removed outdated reference to confirmation buttons
+      - UPDATED: New a11y checklist for the new version.
   - version: 2.1.0-beta.4
     changes: |
       - ADDED: Borders on default buttons